nhjschulz/pyTRLCConverter/tools/README.md

 ## req2rst

-Used to convert the requirements written with TRLC to the ReStructuredText format.
+Used to convert the requirements written with TRLC to the reStructuredText format.

 [Details](./req2rst/README.md)